Working to recover endangered

 Recovering endangered sharks and rays

-We helped build a first-of-its-kind global coalition—ReShark—to restore endangered sharks and rays around the world.
-ReShark includes 60+ nonprofit, academic and government partners.
-The coalition’s first project is to recover Stegostoma tigrinum (also called Indo-Pacific leopard sharks, zebra sharks, hiu belimbing and other names) in Indonesia.
-This endangered species is critical to the health of its whole ecosystem.
-With leadership from the West Papuan Government and together with our other collaborators, we are working to turn the tide.
-Learn more at ReShark.org and check back soon for more of this story.
+We helped launch a first-of-its-kind global coalition—ReShark—to restore endangered sharks and ray populations.
+ReShark includes 70+ nonprofit, academic and government partners.
+The coalition’s first project is to recover Indo-Pacific leopard sharks (Stegostoma tigrinum) in Indonesia.
+This species is critical to the health of its whole ecosystem, but its numbers have dramatically declined in recent years.
+With leadership from the West Papuan government and together with our other collaborators, we are working to turn the tide.

 Photo: Juvenile zebra shark, Grant Abel, Seattle Aquarium